Nobody is working for 8 hours a day, Why?

 A while ago, I was reading about optimizing angular performance.
 A couple of months later, when we faced some performance issues, I suggested a few ideas I learned from that post.
 The company is benefitting from the knowledge I gathered on my own time.
 The reverse is also true, Most of my skills are learned while getting paid from the company for it.

 These are the reasons that people tend to work less than 8-hours a day.
-But there are business needs to measure and document everything.
+But there is business needs to measure and document everything.

 How to measure productivity?